SomeWeekendReading/someweekendreading.github.io/_posts/2021-09-13-beta-ratios.md

 ${}\_{2}F\_{1}()$.

-Ok, we have a little fear and trembling at the sight of ${}\_{3}F\_{2}()$ (having summoned up that which which we might not be able banish).
+Ok, we have a little fear and trembling at the sight of ${}\_{3}F\_{2}()$ (having summoned up that which which we might not be able to put down).
 Nonetheless, we swallow our fears and proceed recklessly to the second integral via a change of variables:

 $$